We started off with a flock of pure Hebridean sheep but over the years have had a variety of rams so our flock is very mixed.

 Better late than never, we have now started the vaccine course for our sheep.

 No more sheep have died thank goodness.
-Sheep are now up at the moat field and all seem fine.
+Sheep have been back at the Moat field for the last couple of weeks and all seem fine.

 Sheep did well over the summer and the lambs have grown nicely.
 Most of them have gone to the butchers now but we still have 4 lambs left.
 We will be keeping one of the ewe lambs and Jet our bottle fed castrated male.
 The other 2 will be going to the butchers in January.
 Jet is keeping the ram company at the moment.
 The ram will be going back in with the ewes next month.

-Willy Wonka has gone back in with his ladies.
+Willy Wonka is now back at the Moat with his ladies.
 Jet and 1 male lamb have stayed with him.

 The two ewe lambs are up at the top field as we don't want them to lamb next year.